Skip to main content

 Bring design review back to Downtown, and build what’s right for Petaluma.

 Hear what Blake had to say about downtown at the recent AAUW Petaluma City Council Candidates Forum, and read below for more.
+Visit the Issues page to learn more about Blake's positions on other topics.

 Do you support the proposed overlay zoning amendment?